Skip to main content

 • Honestly address concerns or questions that arise during negotiations.

 Including a short note is a nice gesture.
-Perhaps: “I appreciate how much work you have put into my room.”
+Perhaps: “I appreciate the effort you have invested in my room.”
 Alternatively, a simple “Thank you” is fine as

 More by Rebecca